thunderbird/thunderbird-android/docs/contributing/code-quality-guide.md

 The CI configuration is defined in the `.github/workflows` directory.
 The main workflow file is `android.yml`, which defines the CI pipeline for Android builds.

+👉 See [Code Review Guide](code-review-guide.md) for PR expectations and etiquette.